-- To provide materials that will enrich and support the curriculum, taking into consideration the varied interests, abilities, and maturity levels of the students served. - To provide materials that will stimulate growth in factual knowledge, literary appreciation, aesthetic values and ethical standards. - To provide a background of information that will enable students to make intelligent judgments in their daily lives. - To provide quality materials with opposing points of view. - To provide quality materials which represent the many different voices in our world community especially with regard to gender, race, class, ethnicity, cultural, and religious groups.
+- To provide materials that will enrich and support the curriculum, taking into consideration the varied interests, abilities, and maturity levels of the students served. - To provide materials that will stimulate growth in factual knowledge, literary appreciation, aesthetic values and ethical standards. - To provide a background of information that will enable students to make intelligent judgments in their daily lives. - To provide quality materials with opposing points of view. - To provide quality materials which represent the many different voices in our world community especially with regard to gender, race, class, ethnicity, cultural, and religious groups. - To provide a broad range of materials on diverse and/or controversial issues to help students develop critical analytical skills and assure a comprehensive collection appropriate for users of the library.

-Brookfield School Library Media Guidelines - Regulation (Continued)
+Brookfield School Library Media Guidelines- Regulation (Continued)